Sikeston Public Safety Department

 The Sikeston Department of Public Safety has implemented the School Resource Officer Program in cooperation with Sikeston Public Schools.
 The program involves the assignment of public safety officers to the public schools as School Resource Officers (SRO).
 The SRO Program is intended to ensure that no student's right to receive an education is abridged by violence or disruption.

 Sgt.
-Casey Riddle, SRO Supervisor
+Jon Broom, SRO Supervisor

 Sikeston School Resource Officer Frequently Asked Questions

 Are the schools so bad we need SROs?

 How can I contact my child's SRO?

 A: The School Resource Officer Program (SRO) is a nationally accepted program involving the placement of law enforcement officers within the educational environment.
 Each officer is involved in a variety of functions aimed at prevention.
 In addition to being an active high profile law enforcement officer, the SRO is a resource for students, parents, teachers, and administration regarding law issues.
 Another duty for the SRO is being a link to other service agencies who provide preventive and counseling services within the school district.
 Working hand-in-hand with the principal in each school, the SRO assists with finding solutions to problems afflicting today's school-age children.
 Back to FAQ top of page

 Q: Are the schools so bad we need SROs?